Changissnz/nu_merchant_principal/README.md

 construction</ins>.
-Without discussing the two extreme possibilities in the aims of the external agent to the subject of such construction, there is this obvious fact worthy of mention: the external agent is able to have a noticeable form of "control" over the recipient of their feedforwarding strategy.
+Without discussing the two extreme possibilities in the aims of the external agent to the subject of such construction, there is this obvious fact worthy of mention: the external agent is able to exert a noticeable form of "control" over the recipient of their feedforwarding strategy.